Sponsored by Gold Coast Tourism

 This area has always been famous for the party, particularly for school leavers at the end of the year.
 The last time I partied here was for Schoolies in, wait for it, 1993.

-Before hurrying back to soak up the comfort of our hotel apartment and those views.
+Before hurrying back to soak up the comfort of our luxury hotel apartment and those views.

 Surfers Paradise Tips

 The Hard Rock cafe has the best vegetarian burgers I have ever eaten.

 Q1 tower is the tallest residential building in the world.
 The views from the top are beautiful as are the cocktails, but it will cost you $21 to go to the Observation deck.
 Luckily our apartment had views that were pretty darn good.